Skip to main content

 • Enclomiphene ∞ This selective estrogen receptor modulator can be included to support the body’s own hormonal axis by stimulating the production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 A man following this protocol is not just treating symptoms; he is recalibrating a fundamental biological system.
-The resulting improvements in energy, body composition, and can extend his productive capacity and reduce his risk of age-related diseases.
+The resulting improvements in energy, body composition, and cognitive function can extend his productive capacity and reduce his risk of age-related diseases.
 From a policy perspective, a growing population of men on optimized TRT challenges traditional retirement models.
 Their capacity to work and contribute may extend well into their 70s and beyond, altering pension contribution and withdrawal timelines.

 What Are the Protocols for Women’s Hormonal Health?